steinhae/ethereum-idp-frontend/README.md

 ### Installing

 The first step is to create a configuration file named *local.properties* in *Repairchain/app/src/main/res/raw/*.
 The file contains a key *credentials_json*, the value is an encoded wallet in json format.
+A wallet file can be encrypted with the following tool [ethereum-wallet-decryptor](https://github.com/steinhae/ethereum-wallet-decryptor/releases).
 The value of the other key *web3j_connection_url* points to the URL where the geth instance is running.

 ```
 credentials_json={"address":"0x","ecKeyPair":{"privateKey":xxx,"publicKey":xxx}}